 Data exists in a variety of forms within silos across insurance business processes, making it difficult to access, interrogate and derive actionable insights and business value.
 Data as a Service (DaaS) is an increasingly popular solution for data integration, management, storage, and analytics.
-By embracing DaaS, insurance industry is making leaps in data workload agility, reducing the time spent gathering insights and increasing their data integrity.
+By embracing DaaS, the insurance industry is making leaps in data workload agility, reducing the time spent gathering insights and increasing their data integrity.

 Some insurance companies are leveraging DaaS to speed and simplify obtaining insights from data and achieving better data integration and governance.
 Let us shed some light on how a data-driven foundation is reconstructing the new era of insurance: